-Prerequisite: Two years of middle school band,/teacher approval
+Prerequisite: Two years of middle school band,/teacher approval proval

 The concert band will study the basic band literature.
 Emphasis will be given to the development of individual instrumental skills.
 String Orchestra 9

-Prerequisite: One year in school orchestra and teacher approval
+Prerequisite: Two years of middle school orchestra and teacher ap-

 String Orchestra 9 is designed for most incoming freshman.
 A variety of orchestra literature will be introduced.
-Students are expected to begin to develop musical concepts and general musicianship on the high school level.
+Students are expected to begin to develop musical concepts and general